chains-lab/cities-svc/docs/web/docs/UpdateCityData.md

 ### NewUpdateCityData

-`func NewUpdateCityData(id string, type_ string, attributes UpdateCityDataAttributes, ) *UpdateCityData`
+`func NewUpdateCityData(id uuid.UUID, type_ string, attributes UpdateCityDataAttributes, ) *UpdateCityData`

 NewUpdateCityData instantiates a new UpdateCityData object This constructor will assign default values to properties that have it defined,